❯Schrödinger's Engineer and the Illusion of Experience

 It is no longer a question of imitation, nor of reduplication, nor even of parody.
 It is rather a question of substituting signs of the real for the real itself.—Jean Baudrillard

-Put it simply, a Schrödinger's engineer is an engineer whose experience is considered both indispensable and irrelevant at the same time.
+Put simply, a Schrödinger's engineer is an engineer whose experience is considered both indispensable and irrelevant at the same time.

 Working in engineering is becoming a simulation built on an increasing sequence of abstractions.
 We can identify at least a few: